BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/PROJECT_STATE.md

 # ESP32 server

-This template provides a fully multitasking IPv4 (and IPv6‑ready) ESP32 server with built‑in HTTP, Telnet, and FTP services.
+This template provides a fully multitasking IPv4 (and IPv6‑ready) ESP32 server with built‑in HTTP, HTTPS (uses WolfSSL), Telnet, and FTP services.
 It includes a suite of essential tools for managing, monitoring, and programming your IoT device, such as ping, ifconfig, crontab, dmesg, a web‑based oscilloscope, and more.

 Designed as a flexible starting point, the template can be easily customized to fit your project.
 Any unused features can be removed to reduce memory usage and improve performance.